-Mr. McGillivray has a busy season in 2015-2016 with engagements as Bartolo in ILBARBIERE DI SIVIGLIA for Pacific Opera Victoria and Opera Lyra Ottawa, Bartolo in LE NOZZE DI FIGARO for Manitoba Opera, CARMINA BURANA for the Amadeus Choir of Toronto and Beethoven’s Symphony No. 9 in Regina on his schedule.
+A formidable presence on the opera stage, McGillivray looks forward to his role debut as Starek in Pacific Opera Victoria’s production of JENUFA followed by one of his signature roles, Don Bartolo in IL BARBIERE DI SIVIGLIA, for Calgary Opera.
+Of special interest is the role of Petrovich in the World Premiere of THE OVERCOAT presented by Vancouver Opera, Tapestry New Opera Works and Canadian Stage.
+Last season, he was featured in Tapestry New Opera Works Dora Award-winning ROCKING HORSE WINNER and later in 2016-2017, sang Stubb in MOBY DICK for the Dallas Opera, MESSIAH with the Elmer Iseler Singers of Toronto, Don Magnifico in LA CENERENTOLA for the Edmonton Opera and Bartolo in IL BARBIERE DI SIVIGLIA for Opéra de Québec.
+Mr. McGillivray had a busy season in 2015-2016 with engagements as Bartolo in IL BARBIERE DI SIVIGLIA for Pacific Opera Victoria, Bartolo in LE NOZZE DI FIGARO for Manitoba Opera, CARMINA BURANA for the Amadeus Choir of Toronto and Beethoven’s Symphony No. 9 in Regina on his schedule.
 He sang Mahler’s LIEDER EINES FAHRENDEN GESELLEN for Toronto Summer Music and his 2014/2015 season included the role of Father Palmer in SILENT NIGHT for Calgary Opera, Handel’s MESSIAH for the McGill Chamber Orchestra and Bartolo in LE NOZZE DI FIGARO for Opera Lyra Ottawa.

 Past seasons have been dominated by works including PAGLIACCI (Silvio), GIANNI SCHICCHI (Betto) and MOBY DICK (Stubb) for Calgary Opera, and GIANNI SCHICCHI (Marco) for the Canadian Opera Company.
-As a concert artist, he was heard with the Elmer Iseler Singers, the Windsor Symphony in Beethoven’s Symphony No. 9, MESSIAH for the Grand Philharmonic Choir and in a special concert programme at the Festival of the Sound.
-A popular artist at summer festivals, he was featured as a recitalist at FestiVoix in Trois Rivieres (also broadcast by CBC/Radio Canada), the Elora Festival of Ontario and for the Luminato Festival, he appeared in Andrew Staniland’s DARK STAR produced by Tapestry, with further performances of Bach’s Mass in B Minor for the Festival of the Sound.
+As a concert artist, he was heard with the Windsor Symphony, the Grand Philharmonic Choir, the Festival of the Sound, FestiVoix in Trois RIvieres, the Elora Festival of Ontario and for the Luminato Festival.
 He was in New York at the Metropolitan Opera as cover artist for Schaunard in LA BOHEME and Olivier in CAPRICCIO.

 A former member of the Ensemble Studio of the Canadian Opera Company, he made his professional debut as Aeneas in Purcell’s DIDO AND AENEAS and sang Schlendrian in a staged production of Bach’s COFFEE CANTATA.
 Further Canadian Opera Company credits have included Sid and the Vicar in Britten’s ALBERT HERRING, and Wagner in FAUST.
 He was seen as Demetrius in Britten’s A MIDSUMMER NIGHT’S DREAM at Tanglewood and highlights of past seasons have included a Debut Atlantic tour of the Maritime provinces; recitals in Toronto, Montreal, Calgary, Saskatoon and Ottawa; and engagements with the Calgary Philharmonic, the Regina Symphony and l’Orchestre Symphonique de Québec.